joe-cheung/joe-cheung.github.io/_posts/2021-11-25-Practical-Ethics-Of-Preimplantation-Polygenic-Screening.md

 The Double Reversal Test can also be applied: if a new widespread neurotoxin threatens to cause cognitive decline in potential cognitive enhancement users, would it be a net good if they could use the cognitive enhancement to stave off the impending decline?
 If the answer is yes, there is a strong prima facie case for thinking that it would be good overall – despite the assumed negative effect on equality – if the enhancement option is developed (Bostrom and Ord).

 In Plato's _Philebus_, Socrates concludes that the best life is a mixture of wisdom and pleasure.
 Intelligence is clearly a part of Plato's conception of the good life:
+> Without the power of calculation you could not even calculate that you will get enjoyment in the future; your life would be that not of a man, but of a sea-lung or one of those marine creatures whose bodies are confined by a shell.

-> The principle of [Procreative Beneficence](https://doi.org/10.1111/1467-8519.00251) states that the selection for non-disease genes which significantly impact on well-being is _morally required_.
+The principle of [Procreative Beneficence](https://doi.org/10.1111/1467-8519.00251) states that the selection for non-disease genes which significantly impact on well-being is _morally required_.
 At this point we must move beyond the morally dubious line-drawing at the borders of “disease” and “non-disease” traits according to the disease model that most countries [adopt](https://doi.org/10.1136/medethics-2020-106588) as their regulatory frameworks.
 We should simply allow parents to select the children most likely to have the “best life”.
 If, in the end, couples wish to select a child who will have a lower chance of having the best life, they should be free to make such a choice, but that should not prevent doctors from attempting to persuade them to have the best child they can.

 ## Conclusion